Home Accidents, Deaths and Injuries: Statistics and Facts

 WHAT DOES PREVENTABLE INJURY AND FATALITY MEAN?

 Preventable injuries and fatalities are deaths or injuries caused by unintentional, avoidable incidents.
-These include events such as falls, poisonings and drownings that result from hazards in everyday environments.
-They don't include deaths from natural causes, illnesses or intentional actions like suicide.
+Falls, poisonings and drownings from everyday hazards fall into this category.
+Deaths from natural causes, illnesses or intentional actions like suicide don't qualify as preventable injuries.

 Leading Causes of Deaths in Homes

-Poisoning was the leading cause of preventable home fatalities in 2023, accounting for 77,000 deaths, followed by falls, which resulted in 32,000 deaths.
+Poisoning was the leading cause of preventable home fatalities in 2023, accounting for 77,000 deaths.
+Falls resulted in 32,000 deaths.

-Shop for home insurance to protect yourself financially against the costs of accidents or damage caused by these preventable incidents.
+Home insurance covers repair costs and liability expenses from accidents or damage caused by these preventable incidents.

-Although these percentages may seem small, they still represent thousands of lives lost.
-Other causes, such as natural heat and cold (1%) and firearms (0.3%), accounted for fewer deaths but remain significant risks.
+These percentages reflect thousands of lives lost.
+Natural heat and cold (1%) and firearms (0.3%) accounted for fewer deaths.

 syringe icon